Caipo/Tinfoil-Chat/README.md

 # Tinfoil-Chat
-Simple chat app that uses encryption (2048 bit RSA).
-Made completly from scrach python to serve as a message on the futility of banning encryption.
+Simple chat app that uses 2048 bit RSA encryption.
+Everything is made from scratch python and should be a good first example for someone who wants to start learning about encryption, gui's or networking.
-      Cancel changes

 # <-- EDUCATIONAL USE ONLY -->